-Spread of human melanoma cells in mice correlates with clinical outcomes in patientsNovember 7th, 2012 in Cancer /
+Spread of human melanoma cells in mice correlates with clinical outcomes in patientsNovember 7, 2012 in Medicine & Health / Cancer

 UT Southwestern Medical Center scientists led by Dr. Sean Morrison, director of the Children's Medical Center Research Institute at UT Southwestern, have developed an innovative model for predicting the progression of skin cancer in patients.